owenharvey7/Data-Visualization/Seminar in CS Course Project/LiteratureReview.md

 #### Physical activity across life stages and sleep quality in adulthood.
+**Takeaways from this article:**
+- Regular physical activity is important for promoting healthy sleep patterns in children and adolescents.
+- Engaging in exercise can help improve sleep quality and reduce the risk of sleep disorders.
+- Physical activity plays a crucial role in enhancing overall well-being and health indicators in young individuals.
+- Adequate physical activity levels are associated with lower BMI in children and adolescents.
+- Regular exercise is linked to better mental health outcomes in young individuals.
+- Sedentary behavior and insufficient physical activity can negatively impact sleep and health in children and adolescents.
+- Encouraging children and adolescents to participate in regular physical activity can promote better sleep and overall health.
+- Creating environments that support physical activity can help improve health outcomes in young individuals.
+- Incorporating physical activity into daily routines can contribute to better sleep quality and overall well-being.
+- Educating parents, caregivers, and educators about the importance of physical activity for children's health is essential.
+- Promoting physical activity in schools and communities can help improve overall health outcomes in children and adolescents.
+- Collaborating with healthcare professionals and policymakers to develop strategies that promote physical activity and healthy sleep habits in young individuals is important.
+- Monitoring physical activity levels and sleep patterns in children and adolescents can help identify areas for improvement.
+- Encouraging a balanced lifestyle that includes regular physical activity and sufficient sleep is key to promoting overall health and well-being in young individuals.

 #### The Effect of Physical Activity on Sleep Quality and Sleep Disorders.
 **Takeaways from this article:**